mttbernardini/dialog/README.md

 In fact, cause this kind of dialog boxes are asynchronous they allow the execution of the rest of the code (since when calling the function `dialog()` it doesn't return anything), so to know when the user has closed the dialog box a listener is added to the buttons *ok*, *continue* and *cancel*, which, when fired, executes the function passed with the `callback` parameter.
 The first argument of the callback function will be the `returnObj`, which contains the following parameters:

-- Boolean	`action`	true if the user has pressed ok or continue, false for cancel.
+- *boolean*		`action`		true if the user has pressed ok or continue, false for cancel.
-- String	`value`		is the value of the input box that is shown with the prompt dialog box.
+- *string*		`value`			is the value of the input box that is shown with the prompt dialog box.
 If the dialog box requested is not a prompt dialog it's set to *undefined*.
-- String	`id`		is the same identifier passed when calling the `dialog()` function.
+- *string*		`id`			is the same identifier passed when calling the `dialog()` function.
-- Object	`vars`		is the same object passed when calling the `dialog()` function.
+- *Object*		`vars`			is the same object passed when calling the `dialog()` function.
 Its utility could be, for example, to pass some variables between some subsequent dialogs.

 This is the previous example, but with some callback functions: